A history of the South Bank Lion

 He was moved to stand on a plinth outside Waterloo Station at one of the gates to the Festival of Britain.
 And that is why there used to be signs around the South Bank using the lion as their icon.

-When Waterloo Station was expanded in 1966, the lion moved again — this time to its current home, on the Lambeth end of Waterloo Bridge, where it has remained ever since.
+When Waterloo Station was expanded in 1966, the lion moved again — this time to its current home, on the Lambeth end of Westminster Bridge, where it has remained ever since.

 Such is the fate for a red lion that stood proud over the Thames, defied German bombs, gave hope to thousands of Londoners, appealed to a King, and gloried the Festival of Britain.